Tencent/WildSpeech-Bench/README.md

   <img src="assets/wildspeech.jpg" alt="WildSpeech Overview" style="width: 700px;">
 </p>

-WildSpeech-Bench is the first benchmark for evaluating the **speech-to-speech** capabilities of speechLLMs, characterized by both its evaluation framework and its construction process.
+WildSpeech-Bench is the first benchmark for evaluating the **speech-to-speech (S2S)** capabilities of speechLLMs, characterized by both its evaluation framework and its construction process.

 ## 🪝 Construction